nycmeshnet/docs/content/hardware/config.md

 9. Port 1 is now a LAN port but still POE IN.
 Ports 1, 2, 3 and 4 can be used as LAN ports to run cables down to apartments.
 **Port 5 is now a WAN (mesh) port and you can plug a LiteBeam into it.** You can't plug a LiteBeam into other ports with this config!

 The Omnitik IP address has changed to a 10.69.x.x address.
-This is generated from the node number, e.g. for node 1234 the IP address will be 10.69.12.34
+This is generated from the network number, e.g. for network number 1234 the IP address will be 10.69.12.34

 **5. Change the Password**